ethereum-optimism/community-hub/src/docs/governance/delegate.md

   Please note that delegate avatars are taken from ENS.
   [If you want to change your avatar, you’ll need to do it via ENS](https://medium.com/the-ethereum-name-service/step-by-step-guide-to-setting-an-nft-as-your-ens-profile-avatar-3562d39567fc).

-### Step 3: Wait

   The Optimism Foundation will add new profiles to the [delegate site](https://app.optimism.io/delegates) once per Season.

-## Already a delegate?
+## How to be a delegates

 Thank you for being active in Optimism Token House Governance.